zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

    - **InsertIfNotExists:** Set to `true` if you only want to insert entities that don’t already exist in your database.
    - **InsertKeepIdentity:** Set to `true` if you want to insert entities with their identity value.
 For SQL Server, the library will automatically handle the `SET IDENTITY_INSERT [tableName] ON` and `SET IDENTITY_INSERT [tableName] OFF` commands.
    - **InsertNotMatchedAndFormula:** Specify a hardcoded SQL if you want to add custom logic to filter which rows should be inserted.
-   - **InsertPrimaryKeyAndFormula:** Specify a hardcoded SQL if you want to add custom logic to define the primary key.
+   - **InsertPrimaryKeyAndFormula:** Specify a hardcoded SQL to include additional logic—along with the primary key—to check if the entity matches an existing row in the database.
+Only rows that also match the formula will be inserted.
 This option usually only makes sense when `InsertIfNotExists = true`.
    - **InsertStagingTableFilterFormula:** Specify a hardcoded SQL if you want to filter which rows should be inserted using a staging table.
 - Behavior
    - **AutoTruncate:** Set to `true` if you want string values to be automatically truncated to match the maximum database length before being inserted.
 This option is especially useful because `SqlCommand` and `SqlBulkCopy` can behave differently when a string is too long.
 (See [Issue #333](https://github.com/zzzprojects/EntityFramework-Extensions/issues/333#issuecomment-1041494634))